 There's no better resource than Costa Rica 101: Your Blueprint to the Pura Vida Lifestyle.

-It's not like anything else International Living has ever produced on this country…or any other, for that matter.
-As I mentioned, Jason Holland has worked on this for five years.
-He's literally spent tens of thousands of hours on the ground in Costa Rica, doing research, collecting data, conducting interviews, and more…
+As I mentioned, Kathleen has worked on this for eight years now.
+She’s literally spent tens of thousands of hours on the ground in Costa Rica, doing research, collecting data, conducting interviews, and more…

-Not long ago, he went into the studio to assemble a comprehensive series of 14 professional videos to bring his research to life.
+Recently, she went into the studio to assemble a comprehensive series of 14 professional videos to bring her research to life.
 You can see, feel, and almost touch and smell Costa Rica.

-You'll travel along with Jason as he introduces you to six distinct regions of Costa Rica…and to many communities in each of those that make for easy and affordable expat living.
+You'll travel along with Kathleen as she introduces you to six distinct regions of Costa Rica…and to many communities in each of those that make for easy and affordable expat living.

 To make a point here, this is no static report.
 It's not a manual…or a website…or a conference.
 Think of it more as a high-level "virtual conference," but much better…

-Because instead of sitting in a room all day watching a parade of speakers up at a podium, you'll access these videos online from the comfort of your home, and you'll get to see and hear directly from Jason, our man on the ground in Costa Rica.
+Because instead of sitting in a room all day watching a parade of speakers up at a podium, you'll access these videos online from the comfort of your home, and you'll get to see and hear directly from Kathleen herself.

-He's the best Costa Rica expert we know and in this Blueprint, he takes you by the hand and not only introduces you to "his" Costa Rica, but he gives you the tools to make it "your Costa Rica."
+She's the best Costa Rica expert we know and in this Blueprint, she takes you by the hand and not only introduces you to "her" Costa Rica, but she gives you the tools to make it "your Costa Rica."

-Along with the six in-depth "destination" videos, Jason has produced eight more "need-to-know" videos with advice about Costa Rica that will save you time, headaches and boatloads of money.
+Along with the six in-depth "destination" videos Kathleen has produced eight more "need-to-know" videos with advice about Costa Rica that will save you time, headaches and boatloads of money.

 Here's just some of what's covered in Costa Rica 101: Your Blueprint to the Pura Vida Lifestyle:

-Jason offers all his insider tips and insights that will have you on a well-planned, streamlined course…
+Kathleen offers all her insider tips and insights that will have you on a well-planned, streamlined course…

-Best of all, he even provides a step-by-step Action Plan.
+Best of all, she even provides a step-by-step Action Plan.
 If you've wondered or worried about how you might ever pull it all off…making a move of this type…worry no more.

 If you're thinking of retiring to Costa Rica…or spending some extended time there…maybe opening a business or just reinventing your life…this Costa Rica Blueprint is your very best resource.